 Experience Dramatic Beauty on the Road from Great Glen to Fort William

 Located on the eastern shore of Loch Linnhe, Fort William provides stunning views of the majestic Ben Nevis, Britain’s highest mountain.
-Fort Williams is known for its proximity to great outdoors and acts as the gateway for everything from hikes up Ben Nevis to snowsports in Nevis Range.
+Fort William is known for its proximity to the great outdoors and serves as the gateway to everything from hikes up Ben Nevis to snowsports at Nevis Range.

 If you’re not the outdoorsy type, why not visit the West Highland Museum?
 Or you can take a trip on the Jacobite Steam Train.